Pylons/pyramid/docs/narr/traversal.rst

 Traversal
 =========

-:term:`Traversal` It provides an alternative to using :term:`URL dispatch` to map a URL to a :term:`view callable`.
+:term:`Traversal` provides an alternative to using :term:`URL dispatch` to map a URL to a :term:`view callable`.
 It is the act of locating a :term:`context` resource by walking over a :term:`resource tree`, starting from a :term:`root` resource, using a :term:`request` object as a source of